 If making a toast is part of your party plan, substitute sparkling Spanish Cava for more expensive champagne.
 Stretch this beverage further by using it in a signature cocktail.
 Put a few pomegranate seeds in the bottom of a champagne flute and fill with equal parts sparkling wine and pomegranate juice.

-Holiday decorations don’t have to be gaudy or elaborate.
-Instead, use items you already own, such as solid-colored tablecloths.
-Create contrast by pinning ribbons down the middle of a long cloth or decorating the corners with festive bows.
+Holiday decorations don’t have to be gaudy or elaborate — you can create Christmas party decorations on a budget by using items you already own, such as solid-colored tablecloths.
+Create contrast by pinning ribbons down the middle of a long cloth, or decorating the corners with festive bows.
 Sprinkle pine cones or fake snow on the ribbons for even more holiday glam.

 Additionally, you should head to your local dollar store to pick up several rolls of inexpensive wrapping paper and ribbon that coordinate with your party theme.
 You can use the paper to wrap the front and sides of picture frames already hanging on your wall.
 Decorate with ribbons and bows to make them look like presents.